ekorsak-deutsch/CIDM6330/Assignment 5/readme.md

 - Detailed listing of all forwarding rules
 - Filter configuration details for rules with filters

+### Reports

+The API provides PDF report generation capabilities through asynchronous Celery tasks:

+#### Report Types

+1. **Complete Report** - `POST /api/reports/generate`
+   - Comprehensive report with statistics and detailed information about all forwarding rules including their filter configurations
+   - Useful for audits and compliance documentation
+   - Contains rich data about each rule and its associated filter

+2. **Statistics-Only Report** - `POST /api/reports/stats`
+   - Concise report containing only statistical information about forwarding rules
+   - Provides aggregate data such as total rules, rules with filters, etc.
+   - Ideal for management overviews and trend analysis

+3. **Rules-Only Report** - `POST /api/reports/rules-only`
+   - Detailed listing of all forwarding rules without filter information
+   - Offers a middle ground between the comprehensive and statistics-only reports
+   - Useful when filter details aren't relevant to the audience

+All report generation endpoints accept an optional `report_name` parameter to customize the filename.

+Reports are generated asynchronously using Celery tasks and are saved to the `reports` directory.

+#### Sample Reports

+For reference, sample reports of each type have been included in the `sample_reports` folder:

+- **Complete Report**: Full audit report with all forwarding rules and their filter details
+- **Statistics-Only Report**: Report focused solely on the statistics of forwarding rules
+- **Rules-Only Report**: Report showing forwarding rules without filter configurations

+These sample reports demonstrate the format and content of each report type, making it easier to understand the differences between them without having to generate them yourself.
+They were generated using the Celery tasks and can be used as examples for customizing or extending the reporting functionality.

 ## Additional Django Admin Features

 This implementation includes a Django admin interface for managing forwarding rules: